fictgenics/whatsapp-chat-analyzer/README.md

-#WhatsApp Chat Analyzer
+# WhatsApp Chat Analyzer

-This project is a Python script that analyzes a WhatsApp chat export file and provides data analytics on the chat.
-The analytics provided include:
+## This project is a Python script that analyzes a WhatsApp chat export file and provides data analytics on the chat.

+# The analytics provided include:

-1- Total number of messages sent
+* Total number of messages, words, links, media file sent.
-2- Number of messages sent by each participant
+- Number of messages sent by each participant
-3- Percentage of messages sent by each participant
++ Percentage of messages sent by each participant
-4- Busiest day of the week for the chat
+- Busiest day of the week for the chat
-5- Busiest hour of the day for the chat
++ Busiest hour of the day for the chat
+- Most Common Word
+* Most used Emoji

-6- Getting Started
+# Getting Started

-Prerequisites
+## Prerequisites

-1- Python 3.x
+* Python 3.x
-2- pandas
+- pandas
-3- matplotlib
++ matplotlib
-4- Streamlit
+* Streamlit

-Installation
+# Usage

-1- Clone the repository
+* Clone the repository
+- Make new environment
-2 - Install the required packages using pip install -r requirements.txt
++ Install the required packages using pip install -r requirements.txt

-Usage
-1 - Export the WhatsApp chat you want to analyze from WhatsApp 2 - Run the streamlit app
-3 - Place the exported file in the streamlit web app
-4 - Enjoy the analysis !!

-Results
-The results of the analysis include:

-1- Total number of messages sent:
-2- Number of messages sent by each participant:
-3- Percentage of messages sent by each participant:
-4- Busiest day of the week for the chat:
-5- Busiest hour of the day for the chat:
+- Run ( streamlit run app.py) in your terminal.
+* Upload the chat file in webapp and enjoy your analysis !